Tuberville’s controversies stoke his popularity in Alabama

 One Alabama GOP source, however, was quick to note Tuberville’s penchant for pulling about-faces during his college football career, including when he took jobs at Auburn and the University of Cincinnati.

-Senate Republicans have been searching for an offramp for months to end Tuberville’s military nominations hold, but have come up empty-handed at every turn.
+Senate Republicans have been searching for an offramp for months to end Tuberville’s hold on military nominations, but have come up empty-handed at every turn.
 Senate Minority Leader Mitch McConnell (R-Ky.) has said he disagrees with the action but has sidestepped Democratic calls to punish Tuberville or pressure him further in a bid to release the holds.

 Tuberville has shown no willingness to back down.